-PCT2EP is a dedicated resource for our overseas associates seeking reliable and efficient PCT regional phase entry by experienced European Patent Attorneys.
+pct2ep is a dedicated resource for our overseas associates seeking reliable and efficient European regional phase entry by experienced European Patent Attorneys.
 A cost estimate for your application can be obtained immediately via our online cost estimator, and your application processed within 48 hours on receipt of your instructions.

-With PCT2EP we will guide you through the application process, giving you access to all the information you need regarding European patent protection and offering you useful tips and advice for each stage of the process.
+With pct2ep you have access to all the information you need regarding the European patent applications, including useful tips and advice on procedure and costs for each stage of the process.

 The European Patent Convention (EPC) is a regional patent system, allowing a single European patent application to cover 38 member states across Europe.

 A European patent is not a European Union patent, although it is sometimes loosely referred to as such.
 The EPC does, however, include all 28 of the current member states of the European Union.
 That is to say, the EPC includes more countries than just the EU and is outside of EU law.

 For a map and list of the countries covered by a European patent application please click here

 If you are considering taking your PCT (Patent Cooperation Treaty) application forward in Europe before the EPO (European Patent Office), it’s important to be aware of the fees associated with the process.
 Not only are there set fees, but there are also factors which can affect the cost of your application throughout the process.
 To find out which factors and fees you should consider, and gain an expectation of how much the process should cost you please click here

 One of the biggest issues faced by PCT patent applications entering Europe is the structure of the patent application claims.
 The EPO is strict about the requirement of unity of invention and also the conciseness of the independent claims.

 Perhaps the most problematic claim structure to deal with in Europe comprises the use of multiple independent claims of overlapping scope.
 It is claim sets of this kind that can incur unexpected complexity and prosecution costs in Europe.
 For more information please click here.